 Climate change is one of the greatest challenges of our time.

 Without the correct mitigation and adaptation strategies adopted across the value chain, we expose ourselves to negative impacts related to extreme weather events such as flooding, droughts, and rising sea levels.
-These impacts will not only be experienced directly in areas where we source all raw commodities but also in the destruction of infrastructure where we make and sell our products.
+These will affect the areas that produce our raw commodities and cause damage to the infrastructure where we make and sell our products.

-Our strategy considers all the risks and opportunities associated with climate change that we have identified as a business.
-We want to ensure our business is designed for resilience against climate change and reduce our climate impact.
+Our strategy considers the risks and opportunities associated with climate change that we have identified as a business.
+We want to ensure our business is designed for resilience against climate change, thereby reducing our climate impact.

 The science is clear: setting stringent emissions reduction targets will make a difference in preserving our ecosystem services.

 Over the years, the ability to maintain credible data to manage our carbon footprint has allowed us to see consistent progress in our energy productivity.
-We cannot ignore our business’ adverse impacts on the environment where we operate.
-Therefore, decision-making that considers these impacts using the data we maintain helps to ensure proactive change.
+We cannot ignore the adverse impacts of our business on the environment where we operate.
+Therefore, decision-making that considers these impacts using our data helps ensure proactive change.

 Adapting to climate change should be at the centre of our energy-management strategy to ensure the long-term sustainability of the Company and its operations.
 Therefore, we commit to reducing our overall emissions footprint across the value chain and incorporating more renewable energy sources.